The Bridge at Remagen: Soviet invasion

 On 20 August 1968, when the film was two-thirds complete, the Soviet Army invaded Czechoslovakia to reinstall a hardline Communist government.
 Filming had to be halted and the bulk of the cast and crew were stuck in the International Hotel in Prague under advice from the U.S. Embassy.
 Wolper had flown out from Prague to Rome the night of the invasion to supervise filming of his other film If It's Tuesday, This Must Be Belgium and then quickly flew to Vienna to negotiate with the new government for permission for the film's crew to be released.

 The cast and crew voted on whether to stay or leave.
 Only three voted to stay — Guillermin and two stuntmen.
-Some cast and crew, including future U.S. Ambassador to Czechoslovakia Shirley Temple Black, left in a 400-car convoy that took them to Pilsen and then to Nuremberg.
+Some cast and crew, including future U.S. Ambassador to Czechoslovakia Shirley Temple Black, left in a 400-car convoy that took them to Plzeň and then to Nuremberg.
 A few hours later, 79 cast and crew escaped in a 20-car caravan driven by Czechs.
 They travelled to Gmünd in Austria, one hour before the border was closed, after which they travelled to Vienna.

 Items left behind included many personal possessions, the last five days' worth of filming, and $1 million worth of equipment, including eight tanks and four cameras of unprocessed film.
 "It was just like an adventure movie," said Bradford Dillman, "except the tragedy was real."
 Some had to flee to Vienna in a 60-car convoy.

-Wolper said "circumstances have conspired to turn an innocent and expensive enterprise into a political football."
+Wolper said, "circumstances have conspired to turn an innocent and expensive enterprise into a political football."
 The issues caused the budget to increase from $3.5 million to $5 million.

-Germany
+West Germany

 Filming resumed in Hamburg, West Germany, where ideal studio facilities were available, in October 1968.
 Unfinished scenes involving the bridge were shot at Castel Gandolfo in Italy.
 Wolper also negotiated filming of the blowing up of the bridge in Prague.